leonardomendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-set-validation-and-editability.md

 You can now preview your app and test your page.
 For more information on how to preview your page, see [Previewing & Publishing Your App](/studio/publishing-app/).

 You can also add new functionality to your app, for example, enable employees attach images for their business trip reports.
-For more information, see .
+For more information, see [How to Enable End-Users to Attach Images](/studio-how-to/pages-how-to-attach-images/).